ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-neural-sis.md

 One picture is worth a thousand words goes the saying.
 In the figure below on the left panel you can inspect the solution curve to the SIS system for parameters set to $\beta =0.5$, $\gamma=0.1$ and $N=100$.
 ![Image]({{ site.baseurl }}/assets/img/neuralode-sir_phase.png){: style="width: 90%; height: auto;" }

 Try to follow the curve from the initial condition at time $t=0$!
 The red arrows indicate the strength of the vector field $f$, i.e. how much more infections we would expect at the following time point.
 As we reach the endemic equilibrium, the arrows become shorter and shorter.
 As the number of infected individuals becomes large, the **depletion of susceptibles** will make difficult to create new infections.
 The panel on the right-hand side is called a phase diagram.
 We remove the time axis, and plot the number of infected individuals against its time derivative.
 According to our SIS system, this time derivative equals the vector field evaluated at the state of the system:

-$$\mathfrak{d}{dt}I(t) = f(I(t)) $$
+$$\frac{d}{dt}I(t) = f(I(t)) $$

 From the phase diagram we can clearly witness what the depletion of susceptibles means to the vector field.
 As we approach the grey line, the red arrows become smaller and smaller and would eventually go to zero.
-Had we started our SIS system at a very high number of infected individuals, e.g. $I(0)=95$, then the vector field evaluated at I(0)$ would have negative values, since the blue curve is below zero in this case.
+Had we started our SIS system at a very high number of infected individuals, e.g. $I(0)=95$, then the vector field evaluated at $I(0)$ would have negative values, since the blue curve is below zero in this case.
 Again, the SIS system would have eventually reached its endemic equilibrium.

+## One step at a time: differential equations and residual neural networks

 To solve the differential equation $\frac{dI}{dt} = f(I)$ we evaluate the vector field at discrete, equidistant time points $t_i=t_0+i\Delta$: